-RETAINING AND ENHANCING THE VITALITY AND VIABILITY OF EARLS COLNE VILLAGE CENTRE
+POLICY ERCOL10: RETAINING AND ENHANCING THE VITALITY AND VIABILITY OF EARLS COLNE VILLAGE CENTRE

-A. To secure the ongoing vitality of Earls Colne Local Centre, proposals which protect, enhance and promote a diverse range of town centre uses - including retail, leisure, commercial, office, tourism, cultural and community - will be supported, subject to the other policies in this Neighbourhood Plan.
+A. To secure the ongoing vitality of Earls Colne Local Centre as defined on the Policies Map, proposals which protect, enhance and promote a diverse range of town centre uses - including retail, leisure, commercial, office, tourism, cultural and community - will be supported, subject to the other policies in this Neighbourhood Plan.